-Comparability - The ACS currently only publishes financial housing characteristics for all owner-occupied units.
+Comparability - Since 2004, the ACS only publishes financial housing characteristics for all owner-occupied units.
 (ACS no longer publishes tables of the characteristics of vacant units other than the vacancy status and whether the units are temporarily occupied or not.)
-The 2016 ACS PUMS file will still provide the individual characteristics of a specified owner housing unit, except for business or medical office on property which is no longer asked.
-The 2016 PUMS will also provide a single variable that combines the characteristics necessary for specified owner housing.
-However, the absence of a business or medical office is no longer a characteristic for specified.
-So this single variable for specified owner housing is not comparable to the previous ACS single variable.
-Census 2000 data provide financial housing characteristics for both all owner-occupied and all vacant-for-sale units and the more restricted universe of specified owner-occupied and specified vacant-for-sale units.
-So caution must be exercised in comparing specified owner housing from ACS prior to 2016 to Census 2000 to ensure the same universes.
+The ACS PUMS files will still provide the individual characteristics of a specified owner housing unit (acreage and building type) needed to construct specified.
+The ACS PUMS will also provide a single variable (SVAL) that combines the characteristics necessary for specified owner housing.
+However, in 2016, the question about the presence of a business or medical office on the property, which was formerly required for an owner unit to be specified, was dropped.
+The ACS PUMS still provide the acreage and building type characteristics to construct specified and there is still the variable SVAL, which is now composed to just two of the three characteristics of specified.
+So neither a constructed variable nor this single variable for specified owner housing (SVAL) from 2016 and later PUMS files is comparable to the ACS single variable (SVAL) from ACS PUMS files through 2015 and 1990 and prior decennial data.

+For Census 2000, tables were released for both all owner-occupied and all vacant-for-sale units and the more restricted universe of specified owner-occupied and specified vacant-for-sale units.
+So caution must be exercised to choose the universe for all owner-occupied units if published data tables from ACS files prior to 2016 are to be compared directly to Census 2000 data.
+Comparisons for specified owner-occupied units between these two data sets can only be made if the characteristics of a specified owner-occupied or vacant-for sale unit (acreage and building type) or the single variable SVAL from the ACS PUMS (prior to 2016) are used to construct the same specified owner universe as Census 2000.
 Beginning in 2016, the ACS cannot be compared to either Census 2000 or to ACS in previous years due to the elimination of the business or medical office on property question.
+All ACS data from 2016 forward are comparable.
+ACS data are also comparable to the decennial census beginning in 2010.